 Recommended - Know Your Business (KYB) - Understanding the Fundamentals for Organisations Today

-Why KYC?
+Why Does KYC Mtter?
 The importance of KYC

 Here are some of the most common reasons for mandating KYC verification in the business world today: